Equivalence criteria for the two-term functional equations for Herglotz-Zagier functions: Introduction

 for $x>0$ and $(r,s,t) \in \mathscr{D}$ as defined in \eqref{Dregion}.
 Clearly, $\Theta(r,s,t,1) =\zeta_{\textup{MT}} (r,s,t)$.
 We can use the Mellin-Barnes method to obtain the meromorphic continuation of $\Theta(r,s,t,x)$ to the entire $\mathbb{C}^3$ and show that its singularities is identical to that of $\zeta_{\textup{MT}}(r,s,t)$ as mentioned in \eqref{pole conditions}.
 One can easily observe that $\Theta(r,s,t,x)$ satisfies the following properties for $x>0$ and $(r,s,t) \in \mathscr{D}$, which we call \textit{split} and \textit{inversion}, respectively:

+As noted in the beautiful survey article by Zagier \cite[Section 8]{zagiersurvey}, we can define a weight to $\zeta_{\textup{MT}}(r,s,t)$, for each fixed tuple, to be the value $r+s+t$.
+We extend the notion and define the weight of $\Theta(r,s,t,x)$ to be the value $r+s+t$, which remains independent of $x$.

-The main goal of this paper is to develop a new understanding of the aforementioned two-term functional equations \eqref{w1.26}, \eqref{guinand2}, \eqref{guinand1}, \eqref{fe2}, and \eqref{vz2term}, through the properties of the generalized Mordell-Tornheim zeta function $\Theta(r,s,t,x)$, which facilitates us to come up a unified method to obtain these results.
-In Section \ref{SectionMTPer}, this phenomenon is explained in-detail and is also listed in Table \ref{table} for ease.
+One of the goals of this paper is to develop a broader understanding of the aforementioned two-term functional equations \eqref{w1.26}, \eqref{guinand2}, \eqref{guinand1}, \eqref{fe2}, and \eqref{vz2term}, through the properties of $\Theta(r,s,t,x)$, which facilitates us to come up a broad and unified method to understand these results.
+In Section \ref{SectionMTPer}, we explain the phenomena in-detail and list the observations in Table \ref{table2}, for reader's ease.

 In \cite[Theorem 1.1]{dss2}, it was shown that, as $t \to 0$,